alwinraja-devops/Jenkins/README.md

-it is common steps to install and configure jenkins in linux with aws
+it is common steps to install and configure jenkins in linux with aws this is to check the webhook